 The attributes of the Learner Profile are: Thinkers, Communicators, Inquirers, Knowledgeable, Open-minded, Principled, Reflective, Risk-takers, Balanced and Caring.

-OYIS is a candidate school for the Primary Years Program.
-The school is pursuing authorization as an IB World School.
-These are schools that share a common philosophy - a commitment to high quality, challenging and international education that OYIS believes is important for our students.
+OYIS is authorized to offer the Primary Years Program.
+As an IB World School, OYIS shares a common philosophy - a commitment to high quality, challenging and international education that OYIS believes is important for our students.

 Only schools authorized by the IB Organization can offer any of its three academic programmes: the Primary Years Programme (PYP), the Middle Years Programme (MYP) or the Diploma Programme (and in addition the IB Career-related Certificate).
-Candidate status gives no guarantee that authorization will be granted.
 For further information about the IB and its programmes, visit www.ibo.org

 We have also made a document available that provides the definition for each of the attributes of the Learner Profile.
 You may download the document by clicking the appropriate link below: